Evan Wright: Controversies

 At least six of the Marines Wright wrote about in Generation Kill have claimed they were punished for the remarks he published.
 Spokesman Lieutenant Nathan Braden denied that any Marines were punished as a result of Wright's work.

-In 2004, Wright wrote an op-ed in The New York Times criticizing the U.S. military for allowing Iraq's insurgents to obtain weapons.
+In 2004, Wright wrote an op-ed in The New York Times criticizing the U.S. military for allowing insurgents in Iraq to obtain weapons.

-Wright has criticized college creative writing programs, saying such programs produce bad writers.
+Wright criticized college creative writing programs, saying such programs produce bad writers.

+Personal life

+Wright was married to Shana "Kelli" Wright and they had two sons, Carter and Evan Jr. and a daughter, Kennedy.